archanajl/PokerKataTDD/README.md

 Check for Four of a kind.
 4 cards with the same value.
 Ranked by the value of the 4 cards.
 Test it by giving the string by both losers, each winner, both winners and also tie.

+- Step Four:

+Check for Full House.
+3 cards of the same value, with the remaining 2 cards forming a pair.
+Ranked by the value of the 3 cards.
+Test it by giving the string by both losers, each winner, both winners and also tie.

+- Step Five:

+Check for Flush.
+Hand contains 5 cards of the same suit.
+Hands which are both flushes are ranked using the rules for High Card.
+Test it by giving the string by both losers, each winner, both winners and also tie.

 ### <ins> Testcases </ins>

 Please click [here](https://htmlpreview.github.io/?https://github.com/archanajl/BowlingKataTDD/blob/master/docs/Test%20Results%20-%20WinnerPokerTest.html) to see the test results.